jupyter/jupyter/docs/source/install.rst

 Jupyter Kernels
 ===============

-You can install **Jupyer Kernels** to add support for new languages and code behavior.
+You can install **Jupyter Kernels** to add support for new languages and code behavior.

 .. toctree::